openwisp/openwisp-wifi-login-pages/README.md

 - the link to `twitter` (from Contact) and `change password` (from Header) links will be visible to only authenticated users

+#### Optional Fields

+We can use the `setting` attribute of optional fields `first_name`, `last_name`, `location` and `birth_date` to decide if the fields should either be disabled, allowed but not required or required. `setting` can take any of the following value:

+- `disabled`: This is the default value. fields with this setting are not shown.
+- `allowed`: Fields with this setting are shown but not required.
+- `mandatory`: Fields with this setting are shown and required.

 ### License

 See [LICENSE](https://github.com/openwisp/openwisp-wifi-login-pages/blob/master/LICENSE).